KenMain5/DashHub/README.md

 more thorough understanding of Java/Spring Framework.

 How to implement the MVC Design Pattern
+	-Intestesting problem I've encountered and learned from was that my frontend kept receiving a 401 error when attempting to register a user.
+The problem came 		from the DTO property names are not matching up with the properties being sent via JSON.
+I initally thought that as long as they are in the same order, the 		@RequestBody annotation would automatically handle it.

 How to connect to a deployed Postgres database and send data.